BenUlcoq/mates_rates/README.md

 **RSpec**

 [RSpec](https://rspec.info/) allows for efficient **testing** of classes to support Test Driven Development (TDD).
 It allows us to simulate user requests in order to determine whether our application is returning the desired output.

-**Stripe**

-The Stripe Gem allows us to quickly and easily integrate the [Stripe](https://stripe.com/au) **payment service** into our application.
-(See below)
+Unfortunately this gem did not get used properly due to project scope and management issues.

 **Cloudinary**

 Using ActiveStorage we can implement **file uploads** using [Cloudinary](https://cloudinary.com/) - a cloud based asset management software.
 (See below)

+**ActiveStorage Cloudinary Service**

+ActiveStorage Cloudinary Service acts as a middleman to allow seamless integration between Cloudinary and ActiveStorage.

+**Flatpickr Rails**

+Flatpickr Rails provides an easy way to make use of the Flatpickr datepicker which was used for selecting dates of rentals.

+**Materialize Sass**

+Materialize Sass gem provides an easy way for Ruby applications to make use of the Materialize Framework for front-end styling and events.

+**Materialize Icons**

+Materialize Icons is a helper for Materialize Sass that provides an easy way to implement Material Design icons.

+**Activestorage Validator**

+With Rails 5, Activestorage doesn't handle validation of file uploads.
+Activestorage Validator allows for simple validation of files.

 </details>

 ### Third Party Services

-**Stripe**

- [Stripe](https://stripe.com/au)  is a secure payment processing application that is easy to use through API calls.
-By directing users through Stripe (which is [PCI](https://www.pcisecuritystandards.org/) compliant), it means the complexity of payment processing is handled outside of our application.
+**Google Maps API**

+Google provides a massive range of [services](https://developers.google.com/maps/documentation) which can be utilised through API calls.
+The services all relate to locations, routes and distances.

 **Cloudinary**